 If you do not require to map all products in a category with a Google category using the ‘Map Category’ option, you can use this feature.
 Here, you can map individual products with Google categories.
 Enter the name of the individual products and map them with the Google categories.

 After setting these you can click the Continue button.

 Mapping Product Attributes

 It is necessary to map your product attributes with Google attributes.
-By default, all required attributes demanded by Facebook marketplace will be listed in the tab by default under the Recommended Attributes.
+By default, all required attributes demanded by the Facebook marketplace will be listed in the tab by default under the Recommended Attributes.
 This list of default attributes completely depends on the country of sale you have chosen in the first step.

 If your products do not have a specific attribute value corresponding to Google attributes, you can click the edit button and enter a custom value.

 You can see the Additional Attributes section below the tab.
-This option is for adding other additional attributes demanded by Facebook marketplace.
+This option is for adding other additional attributes demanded by the Facebook marketplace.
 But, you will be mapping with the Google attributes itself, yet they are the defined attributes by Facebook.

-By default, there are 6 categories defined by Facebook marketplace and a number of attributes coming under these categories.
+By default, there are 6 categories defined by the Facebook marketplace and a number of attributes coming under these categories.
 The categories are:

 - Apparel & Accessories